sandstorm/training-presentations/README.md

-> **Internal-Note**: Browser examples, exercises etc. can be found inside the `trainings/react` repo in our internal Gitlab!
+> **Internal-Note**: Browser examples, exercises etc. can be found inside the `trainings` repo in our internal Gitlab!

 ## Table of contents